erikw/restic-automatic-backup-scheduler/README.md

 $ launchctl bootout gui/$UID/com.github.erikw.restic-automatic-backup
 ```

+If you updated the `.plist` file, you need to issue the `bootout` followed by `bootrstrap` and `enable` sub-commands of `launchctl`.
+This will guarantee that the file is properly reloaded.

 ## Setup Cron
 If you want to run an all-classic cron job instead, do like this: